Möltenort U-Boat Memorial

 How long should I spend visiting?

-A visit typically takes about one to two hours, allowing enough time to explore the memorial and reflect on its significance.
+Allocate about one to two hours to fully appreciate the memorial and its surroundings.

 Is photography allowed?